support@altumed.com

 Once your credentialing application and attachments are submitted, the waiting period begins.
 The review and approval time frame varies by state.
 It can range from 4-12 weeks typically.

-During this period, the state agency vets your application and verifies you meet requirements.
+During this period, the state agency vets your application & verifies you meet requirements.
 They may request clarifications or additional information if anything is unclear.

 Step 5: Complete Enrollment and Contracting

 Upon approval, you will receive enrollment documentation to formalize your participation.
-It includes the Medicaid Provider Agreement outlining all program terms and conditions you must abide by.
+It includes the Medicaid Provider Agreement with program terms and conditions to follow.

 Sign and return the provider agreement in a timely manner.
 You may also need to complete state-mandated orientation training.
 It Completes the contracting and enrollment process.